 Certain benefits are taxed as income:

-- Company car for personal use: 20% tax on benefit value
+- Company car for personal use: taxed under Estonia's fringe-benefit rules

 - Mobile phone: tax-free if business-justified